+- 1. Press the ENTER/SETTING button. - 2.
+Use the TUNE/SCROLL knob to select the "Bluetooth" option. - 3.
+Use the TUNE/SCROLL knob to select "Add Phone or Device".
+This same screen can be accessed to remove, replace or select a different Bluetooth® device.

-- 1. Press the ve button.
-The system announces the available commands. - 2.
-Say "Connect Phone".
-The system acknowledges the command and announces the next set of available commands. - 3.
-Say "Add Phone".
-The system acknowledges the command and asks you to initiate connecting from the phone handset.
+4. The system acknowledges the command and asks you to initiate connecting from the phone handset.
 The connecting procedure of the cellular phone varies according to each cellular phone model.
-See the cellular phone Owner's Manual for details.
-You can also visit www.nissanusa.com/bluetooth for instructions on connecting NISSAN recommended cellular phones.
+For additional information, refer to the cellular phone Owner's Manual.